Statistical analysis of the fluctuations of an initial-state model with independently distributed hot spots: Discussion

-Admittedly, the previous discussion ignores the probable effect of correlations in the initial state that are inherent in the models.
+Admittedly, the previous discussion ignores the effect of correlations in the initial state that are inherent in the models.
 We have not studied such correlations here and reserve their detailed investigation for future work.
-The authors of Ref.~\cite{Blaizot:2014wba} concluded that the correlations they considered have a subleading impact on ``global'' observables like the geometry in the MC Glauber model.\footnote{In contrast, a close connection between correlations between nucleons in the initial state and multiparticle correlations in the final state was exhibited in Ref.~\cite{Giacalone:2023hwk}, arguing for a detailed experimental and phenomenological study of the latter to assess nuclear structure.} Provided this holds to some extent also for the mode decomposition, it means that initial-state correlations should rather affect the higher modes.
-This is actually consistent with the notion that the correlations should rather be short-ranged, i.e.\ affect modes with structure on shorter wavelengths, which are indeed typically modes with a smaller contribution to the initial states.
-Yet this is just an educated guess, which has to be tested by more rigorous investigations.
+The authors of Ref.~\cite{Blaizot:2014wba} concluded that the correlations they considered have a subleading impact on ``global'' observables like the geometry in the MC Glauber model.\footnote{In contrast, a close connection between correlations between nucleons in the initial state and multiparticle correlations in the final state was exhibited in Ref.~\cite{Giacalone:2023hwk}, arguing for a detailed experimental and phenomenological study of the latter to assess nuclear structure.} Yet we found in Sec.~\ref{ss:results_IHSM_vs_MCGlauber} that the correlations present in the MC Glauber model lead to a sizable difference in the spectrum slope compared to IHSM simulations with the same average initial state and hot-spot size.
+Intuition suggests that the correlations, being rather short-range, should affect the fluctuation modes with structure on shorter wavelengths, which are typically the modes with a smaller contribution to the initial states (with larger $l$ in our notations).
+At first sight, this expectation is not borne out by the results reported in Fig.~\ref{fig:Modes-IHSM(Glauber)}, since the whole spectrum is affected.
+One needs however to beware that the relative weights $w_l$ of the modes and $\bar{w}$ have to sum up to 1 by construction, so that a change for high-$l$ modes might entail a compensating shift in the small-$l$ modes --- unless the difference is absorbed by the average initial state.
+To test the impact of correlations more rigorously, one has to be able to turn them on and off in a well-controlled manner, for instance in a refined version of the hot-spot model used here.

 In the present article, we mostly focused on the eigenvalues $\{\lambda_l\}$ associated with the modes $\{\Psi_l(\vb{x})\}$, but the latter were little discussed.
 As stated above, the findings across the various runs were quite similar, and thus Fig.~\ref{fig:Modes-example} represents the generic case, up to a few exceptions.
 First, the modes in the run with pointlike hot spots (not shown) are totally different.
 Instead of displaying regular features (rotational symmetry, dipole, quadrupole\dots) like the modes with extended sources, they are extremely chaotic, jumping wildly from positive to negative without any recognizable pattern from one cell of the discretized transverse plane to the next.
 This is consistent with the observation (Fig.~\ref{fig:eigenvalues1}) that the eigenvalues are extremely close to each other: since the modes are degenerate, modes with different symmetries mix, resulting in wildly looking modes.
 The only conspicuous trend is that the points where $\Psi_l(\vb{x})$ takes sizable values are close to the center for low $l$ and tend to extend further away as $l$ increases --- which is actually also the case for the modes of all runs, and can be seen in Fig.~\ref{fig:eigenvalues1} and ascribed to the higher probability to have fluctuations where the hot-spot-center density $f_1(\vb{x})$ is larger.